zeeguu/python-wordstats/wordstats/language_data/T2L/Code/README.md

 Then, you can execute this commands:

-python3.5 -m pip install requests python3.5 -m pip install beautifulsoup4 python3.5 -m pip install dicttoxml python3.5 -m pip install xmltodict (optional, in case you want to read a xml file back to a dictionary)
+python3.5 -m pip install requests

+python3.5 -m pip install beautifulsoup4

 NOTE: Replace 3.5 with your python version accordingly.
 It should be at least version 3 or the code will not work.